What does Brand Safety Mean in 2022?PUBLISH DATE: 08 August 2022

 These days, brand safety is at the forefront of many advertisers.
 Once, the concept of brand safety was simple as it was the considered brands to display their ads during the correct TV show.
 The switch to online and saturation of content has made it harder for brands to control when and where their messages are placed.

-The term ‘brand safety’ is often associated with the placing ads under the right content.
-But for many it also means finding ways to avoid ad fraud.
-Advertising fraud wastes ad dollars and support bad publishers, in return benefiting the industry and consumers to mitigate fraud.
+The term ‘brand safety’ is often associated with placing ads under the right content.
+But for many, it also means finding ways to avoid ad fraud.
+Advertising fraud wastes ad dollars and supports bad publishers, in return benefiting the industry and consumers to mitigate fraud.

 There are much more expectations from the brands and they are now not in a position to stay in sidelines on social issues.
 In a 2020 survey, 60% of U.S. consumers wants the brand they buy from to take a stand on social issues.
 Considering the survey, many brands have started donating to humanitarian organizations or post on social media sharing their opinion on different issues.
 This changing consumer sentiment clearly points out that brand safety & suitability strategies require a different nuance in today’s time.

 What can companies do ensure that brand safety?
 Furthermore, how can they ensure that their content is placed in context with their values and brand image?
 It is believed to be a much harder practice to ensure brand safety if an advertiser’s content do not align with the context or with the relevant audience.
 There is where contextual targeting comes into play.